florimondmanca/template-flask/README.md

 (env) $ pip install -r requirements.txt
 ```

-2. Using your favorite text editor's find/replace functionality on the whole `flaskproject` directory with case sensitivity enabled, replace occurences of `yourapp` and `YOURAPP` with `flaskapp` and `FLASKAPP` respectively.
+3. Using your favorite text editor's find/replace functionality on the whole `flaskproject` directory with case sensitivity enabled, replace occurences of `yourapp` and `YOURAPP` with `flaskapp` and `FLASKAPP` respectively.

+> Steps 2. and 3 will hopefully soon be automated.

 ### Running your application